 Spend a week in a professional chairshop building a Windsor chair.
 Starting with a log, you will split parts with a froe, work them down with a drawknife, and steam bend the back.
 You will hollow the seat with inshaves and travishers, bore the holes freehand, and assemble the chair using wet/dry joinery to lock the chair together.
-Turning instruction is covered.
-Turned parts are also available, depending on which skills you wish to emphasize.
+Turned parts are usually provided, though turning instruction is available as time permits.

 My shop is located in the woods of Orange County, North Carolina.
 A five minute drive brings you to the quaint shops of Hillsborough.
 The lively college town of Chapel Hill is twenty scenic minutes to the south.
 A number of bed-and-breakfasts and hotels are located nearby, and Chapel Hill has more restaurants than a horse has fleas, if your appetite can withstand the analogy.

 All tools are provided, but you are encouraged to bring your favorite tools, or any tools that you want help tuning and sharpening.
 Emphasis will be placed on learning skills and techniques that you can take home with you (of course you get your chair too).